 It feels well screwed together, but we’d guess it wouldn’t take too long for some of the materials to mark.
 The low dash makes it feel spacious inside, while material quality is good.
 Most surfaces are covered in soft-touch plastic, while white inlays also brighten the interior.

-There are just three trim levels.
+There are four trim levels.
 ‘Active’ is the entry grade, but it’s well equipped and comes with dual-zone climate control, keyless entry (driver’s door) and start, Toyota Touch 2, DAB radio, driver’s seat electric lumbar adjustment, adaptive cruise control, road sign assist, lane departure alert, automatic high beam lights and forward collision warning with autonomous emergency braking.
 There are also 15-inch alloy wheels and LED headlights.

 ‘Business Edition’ is, unsurprisingly, aimed at business users and adds the plusher, soft-touch plastic interior, a wireless phone charger, a colour head-up display, blind spot monitor, rear cross traffic alert, heated front seats, a leather-covered steering wheel and auto-dimming rear view mirror.